bhilprecht/cordova-qr-scanner/README.md

 ## Notes

 The plugin seems to be a little unstable.
+If you start from scratch please add `worker-src 'self' blob:` to the Content-Security-Policy meta-tag in the HTML file.

 ## License